tedivm/tedivms-flask/README.md

 This package is designed to allow developers to start working on their specific features immediately while also making it simple to deploy the project into production.
 It contains a number of configured extensions and libraries as well as unique features specifically built for this package.
 It also is completely dockerized, with both a docker-compose testenv and the ability to easily make images off of the application for pushing into production.

+## Rob's Awesome Template

+If you like this project you may also like my latest template, [Rob's Awesome Python Template](https://github.com/tedivm/robs_awesome_python_template).
+It is updated with modern best practices and a variety of optional services.

 ## Code characteristics